RajoanulCSE/Virtual-CPU/Weekly_Tasks/week_5/Documntation.md

 Conclusion
 This project provides a basic simulation of memory management for a virtual CPU.
 It covers memory segmentation, address mapping, and basic memory operations like reading and writing.
 The implementation can be expanded with more advanced features like dynamic memory allocation, paging, and memory protection.

+yaml
+Copy code

+---

+You can save this content as a `.md` file in VS Code or any other text editor, and it will